-Where goods are left for repair or other treatment in the course of a business, problems often arise when the goods are not paid for, or the customer pays but does not collect them.
-Where goods have not been collected for a period to time, a trader may follow the procedures set down by the Uncollected Goods Act 1995 to dispose of the goods and to cover any costs involved in repairing and/or storing the goods.
+Uncollected goods are items that are left for repair or other treatment and are either left with or without payment.
+When goods have not been collected for a period to time, the business should follow the Uncollected Goods Act 1995 to dispose of the goods and to cover any costs involved in repairing and storing the goods.

 Disposal procedures and notification

 How a trader can dispose of uncollected goods depends on their value.

 Value of goods

 The business must give a verbal or written notice to the customer that they intend to dispose of the goods.
 If the goods are still not collected after 28 days of that notice, they may be disposed of in any such manner as the trader considers appropriate.